makuche/tool-notes/README.md

 pip3 install <PACKAGE-NAME>                 # Install package
 pip3 freeze --local > requirements.txt      # Writes all installed packages to .txt file.
 With that, environment can be easily recreated deactivate                                  # Deactivate environment

+# Installs ipykernel, so that 'test' kernel jupyter notebook can use kernel 'test'
+# With that, jupyter notebook uses the libraries from the activated environment (instead of the globally installed libraries)
+python3 -m ipykernel install --user --name=test
 ```

 ### Create environment from package list